Caroli-de Gennes-Matricon Analogs in Full-Shell Hybrid Nanowires

 Calculated local density of states (LDOS) at the end of a semi-infinite full-shell nanowire displaying characteristic lobe structure for the zeroth, first, and second lobes is shown in Fig.~\ref{fig:3}(b).
 The modulated gap edge in each lobe is maximal at the center of the lobe, corresponding to an integer multiple of flux quanta threading the area $\pi R_{\rm{LP}}^2$.
+The flux dependence is obtained by solving a self-consistent equation for the pairing amplitude, incorporating flux-induced depairing, and using the results to calculate the LDOS~\cite{SanJose2023}.
 The zeroth lobe is empty below the shell gap, while CdGM analogs appear in the first and higher lobes.
-The numerical simulations with the chosen wire parameters yield five CdGM analogs for $E>0$ in the first lobe, with the corresponding $m_L$ decreasing from small to large energy.
+The numerical simulations with the chosen wire parameters yield five CdGM analogs for $E>0$ in the first lobe.
 The subgap states in the second lobe are similar but have roughly twice larger spread in energy, in some cases resulting in CdGM analogs that cross zero energy.
-Within each lobe, the subgap states rise in energy linearly in flux, with a slope roughly proportional to $m_L$.
-At the same time, they are repelled from the shell gap at the lobe edges.
-The combination of the two effects results in the skewsness of the CdGM analogs towards high fields.
-As discussed in Ref. ~\onlinecite{SanJose2023}, the amount of skewness depends on the ratio $R_{\rm{LP}}^2/R_{\rm{av}}^2$, and reduces to zero (symmetric CdGM analogs) when the two radii coincide (hollow-core approximation).
+Within each lobe, the subgap states are theoretically expected to rise in energy linearly in flux, with a slope roughly proportional to $m_L$~\cite{SanJose2023}.
+Because $R_{\rm av} < R_{\rm LP}$, the CdGM spectrum is shifted toward higher flux, so the states at lower energy correspond to angular momentum modes with higher $m_{\rm L}$.
+At the same time, the slopes are modified by level repulsion from the shell gap, which is most pronounced for the higher energy estates and near the lobe edges.
+The combination of the two effects results in the skewness of the CdGM analogs towards high fields.
+As discussed in Ref.~\onlinecite{SanJose2023}, the amount of skewness depends on the ratio $R_{\rm{LP}}^2/R_{\rm{av}}^2$, and reduces to zero (symmetric CdGM analogs) when the two radii coincide (hollow-core approximation).

 Modeled differential conductance, $dI/dv$, through a barrier [Fig. \ref{fig:3}(c)] is shown in Fig.~\ref{fig:3}(d).
 Due to the finite size and height of the barrier, calculated conductance does not strictly follow the density of states.
-Modeled conductance is in excellent agreement with the experimental results in Fig. \ref{fig:2}(a), showing conductance features that follow the gap modulation and energy-dependent skewness.
+The modeled spectra reproduce the main features observed experimentally in Fig. \ref{fig:2}(a), including the flux-dependent gap modulation and energy-dependent skewness.
+The good overall agreement with the model, which neglects disorder, suggests that localization effects along the wire do not play a dominant role.
 We note that the same model parameters were used in all lobes.